abelkalai/lavaFloor/README.md

 ### Classes

 Similarly functioning objects were grouped into classes to DRY up code.
 For example, all enemies have similar properties and methods such as (`xPos`, `speed`, `animate`).
-The `Enemy` class was used as a template to reduce the amount of repetitive code.
+The `Enemy` class was used as a template for enemies to reduce the amount of repetitive code.

 ```javascript
 class Enemy {